giellalt/dict-sms-mul/00readme.txt

 dis/preferred variants in <l> and <t>
 * in <l> I mark only dispreferred variants (stat="dispref"), i.e. a translation variant which is accepted as answer in the reversed x-sms LEKSA game without being shown as the right answer
-* in <t> I mark only the preferred variant (stat="pref"), i.e. a translation variant which is accepted as answer in the sms-x LEKSA game without being shown as the right answer
+* in <t> I mark only the preferred variant (stat="pref"), i.e. a translation variant which is always shown as the right answer in the sms-x LEKSA game
 * stat="excl" in <t> marks variants which are excluded from the LEKSA game

 A few more conventions: